 Free Meeting Template

-Try these specially crafted agenda templates for remote and distributed team meetings!
+Try these specifically crafted agenda templates for remote and distributed team meetings!

 Meetings being booked without a purpose or going completely off-topic?
 Fellow’s collaborative approach transforms meetings into productive work sessions you’ll want to attend.
 Try it for free – your team will thank you 😉